How To Get Rid Of Fungus Gnat on Houseplants

 1.)
 Adults are small black flies that stick close to the plant.

 2.)
 The adult form only lives a few days but deposits eggs on the soil.

 Larvae are white and can really only be seen on the top of the soil at night with a high-power flashlight.

 Do Fungus Gnats Hurt Plants?

 Typically the gnats are harmless to healthy plants – and humans, but can inflict extensive damage to seedlings.
 The indoor presence of fungus gnats is mostly annoying for humans.
 They love to fly around your head, in your eyes, and up your nose 🙂

 How Do You Get Rid of Fungus Gnats?

 So, you have them?
 You KNOW I do.
 Now the work begins.
 There are numerous ways one could tackle this project.
 I will lay them all out below and let you pick your poison or combination of poisons.

 Neem oil is natural and organic.
 Add the mixture to the top of the soil to kill gnat larva in potted plants.
 Find out why neem oil is my go-to garden product.

 The best type of Neem oil to purchase is 100% cold-pressed Neem seed oil with the active ingredient Azadirachtin.
 I like to NORMALLY spray down my plant with this BEFORE I bring them inside.
 But, of course, I am behind the game this year.

-To kill fungus gnat larvae in infected soil use the recipe, then applied to the soil.
+To kill fungus gnat larvae in infected soil use the recipe, then apply to the soil.

 One part 3% hydrogen peroxide to four parts water.

 Remove the top inch of potting soil and replace it with any type of sand.
 The sand will keep adults from being able to lay additional eggs and the larva from hatching.

 This also works best if you water from the bottom during the next two weeks.
 After the two-week mark, you can water from the top again.